engrosamaali91/HCIR_Project/readme.md

 ### Face Recognition
 - Make known_faces direcotory
-- Place a picture of yourself in the _known_faces_ directory with your name.
+- Place a picture of yourself in the "known_faces" directory with your name.
   For example, osama.jpg
 - In main directory
 ```shell